currentxchange/purple-explainer/Purple.md

 # 🟣 PURPLE on cXc.world
-PURPLE is given to artists that make the Top 64 global daily charts.
+PURPLE is given to artists that make the [Top 64 global daily charts](Top-Charts.md).

 ## Chart Rewards
-Artists are **rewarded in PURPLE for reaching the top of local and global charts.** The creators fund pays 288 PURPLE per day (1 PURPLE / TU), budgeted for 9+ years.
+Artists are **rewarded in PURPLE for reaching the top of local and global charts.** The creators fund pays 288 PURPLE per day (1 PURPLE / TU), budgeted for 11,943,936.

->The the reward pool is this size, not bigger, to budget for each upcoming cXc.world, roughly 1,000,000 PURPLE for each upcoming mapp.
+## Creators Fund Size in Perspective

+11,943,936 PURPLE is allocated to the creators fund.
+The fund Rewards about 105,120 PURPLE per mapp per year (288 x 365) so this budget will last approximately 100 years for one cXc.world app, or 10 years for 10 cXc.world apps

 <p align="center"><a href="https://music.cxc.world" target="_blank" alt="Experience cXc Music">
   <img width="100%" height="auto" src="https://github.com/currentxchange/purple-explainer/blob/master/Images/Top-Charts-Beta.png"></a>